Barenboim to stay at Berlin opera despite bullying claims

-World-renowned conductor Daniel Barenboim has had his contract with Berlin's State Opera extended until 2027, the city said Tuesday, despite complaints about bullying by several of his musicians.
+World-renowned conductor Daniel Barenboim has had his contract with Berlin's State Opera extended until 2027, the city said Tuesday, despite several musicians complaining about his bullying.

 Berlin's chief culture official Klaus Lederer told a news conference that Barenboim, 76, would be staying on as general musical director of the capital's flagship opera house, the Staatsoper.

-Lederer said he had taken the decision after a three-month investigation of the accusations against the Israeli-Argentinian conductor, and that the orchestra backed his conclusions.
+Lederer said he had taken the decision after a three-month investigation of the accusations against the Israeli-Argentinian conductor, and that the opera's Staatskapelle orchestra backed his conclusions.

 However he said the contract extension included a pledge to improve the working atmosphere within the 450-year-old orchestra.